ntnu-itk-autonomous-ship-lab/psbmpc/psbmpc_cxx/libs/psbmpc_lib/README.md

 The obstacle classes maintains information about the obstacle, in addition to its predicted trajectories and PSB-MPC cost function related parameters.
 Organized into a inheritance hierarchy with

-- Tracked_Obstacle : Holding tracking and prediction related information and modules.
+- Tracked Obstacle : Holding tracking and prediction related information and modules.
 This is the object maintained by the PSB-MPC to keep track of the nearby obstacles.
-- Prediction_Obstacle: More minimalistic class than the Tracked_Obstacle, used by obstacles in the PSB-MPC prediction when they have enabled their own collision avoidance system.**Not used nor maintained**
+- Prediction Obstacle: More minimalistic class than the Tracked Obstacle, used by obstacles in the PSB-MPC prediction when they have enabled their own collision avoidance system.**Not used nor maintained**
-- Cuda_Obstacle: Used as a GPU-friendly data container of relevant Tracked_Obstacle data needed on the GPU.
+- Cuda Obstacle: Used as a GPU-friendly data container of relevant Tracked Obstacle data needed on the GPU.
 Read-only when processing on the GPU.

-### Obstacle_SBMPC_Parameters
+### Obstacle SBMPC Parameters

-<p> Special case parameter class for the Obstacle_SBMPC which is used on the GPU.
-Uses the TML library instead of Eigen for matrix/vector types </p>
+<p> Special case parameter class for the Obstacle SBMPC which is used on the GPU.
+Uses the TML library instead of Eigen for matrix/vector types. </p>

-### Obstacle_SBMPC
+### Obstacle SBMPC

 A simple SB-MPC meant for use by obstacles in the PSB-MPC prediction when considering intelligent obstacles.
 One version each for the CPU/GPU implementation.

-### Kinetic_Ship_Models
+### Kinetic Ship Models

 Implements a 3DOF surface vessel base model class with guidance and control as used in for instance <https://ntnuopen.ntnu.no/ntnu-xmlui/handle/11250/2625756>.
 One version each for the CPU/GPU implementation.
 By specifying the compile time flag OWNSHIP_TYPE, one can choose between the derived versions Telemetron and MilliAmpere(NOT FINISHED).

-### Kinematic_Ship_Models
+### Kinematic Ship Models

 <p> This module implements a minimal kinematic module for the motion of a nearby obstacle with guidance and control, for use in the Obstacle SB-MPC predictions when the PSB-MPC enables obstacles to have their own collision avoidance system.
 The guidance is based on using the Speed over Ground (SOG) and Course over Ground (COG) for the obstacle directly, with some first order time constant delay.  </p>
 The model is on the form <br>